mcne65/bountyDApp/README.md

 Expected Result: Input params match output params
 Actual Result: Input params match output params

-#### 3. should mark solution accepted and bounty closed when solution accepted for an Open bounty

-To Test: When bounty creator accepts a solution for an Open bounty, the solution should be marked accepted as true and the bounty stage should be updated to Closed
-Case: Mark solution accepted by calling `markSolutionAccepted()`, call `getSolution()` to check state.
-Mark bounty as closed by calling `markBountyClosed()`, call `getBounty()` to check bounty state
-Expected Result: solution accepted state is true and Bounty stage is Closed
-Actual Result: solution accepted state is true and Bounty stage is Closed

-#### 4. should credit bounty reward to bounty hunter when solution is accepted
+#### 3. should credit bounty reward to bounty hunter when solution is accepted

 To Test: When solution is accepted, the bounty reward should be credited to bounty hunter, held in the escrow contract
 Case: Call `getSolutionToBeAwarded()` to get the bounty hunter address and reward.
-Call `CheckBountyWinnings()` to check the initial credit to the bounty hunter.
-Call `creditTransfer()` to transfer the reward amount to the escrow contract.
-Call the `CheckBountyWinnings()` again to check the final credit to the hunter
+Call `untrustedCheckBountyWinnings()` to check the initial credit to the bounty hunter.
+Call `untrustedAcceptSolution()` to transfer the reward amount to the escrow contract.
+Call the `untrustedCheckBountyWinnings()` again to check the final credit to the hunter
 Expected Result: final credit = initial credit + bounty reward
 Actual Result: final credit = initial credit + bounty reward

-#### 5. should withdraw the bounty hunter's winnings from escrow to his address
+#### 4. should withdraw the bounty hunter's winnings from escrow to his address

 To Test: Bounty hunter should be able to withdraw/pull his winnings credited to the Escrow account
-Case: Call `checkBountyWinnings()` to check the available credit to be pulled.
+Case: Call `untrustedCheckBountyWinnings()` to check the available credit to be pulled.
 Check his initial balance.
-Call `withdrawBountyReward()` to wihtdraw the credit and check his final balance
+Call `untrustedWithdrawBountyReward()` to wihtdraw the credit and check his final balance
 Expected Result: final balance = initial balance + available credit - (gas used * gas price)
 Actual Result: final balance = initial balance + available credit - (gas used * gas price)

-#### 6. should revert when bounty contract with reward 0 is created
+#### 5. should revert when bounty contract with reward 0 is created

 To Test: Bounty creation with 0 ETH reward amount should not be possible
 Case: Call `createBounty()` with 0 reward amount
 Expected Result: Exception thrown with 'revert' opcode
 Actual Result: Exception thrown with 'revert' opcode

-#### 7. should revert when bounty reward of 0 has to be credited
+#### 6. should revert when bounty reward of 0 has to be credited

 To Test: Credit transfer to escrow contract of 0 ETH should not be possible
-Case: Call `creditTransfer()` with 0 value
+Case: Call `untrustedCreditTransfer()` with 0 value
 Expected Result: Exception thrown with 'revert' opcode
 Actual Result: Exception thrown with 'revert' opcode

-#### 8. should revert when bounty reward of 0 has to be withdrawn
+#### 7. should revert when bounty reward of 0 has to be withdrawn

 To Test: Withdrawal/Pull of 0 ETH value should not be possible
-Case: Call `withdrawBountyReward()` from an address with 0 available credit
+Case: Call `untrustedWithdrawBountyReward()` from an address with 0 available credit
 Expected Result: Exception thrown with 'revert' opcode
 Actual Result: Exception thrown with 'revert' opcode